 Marina report

-By Vic, 23 April, 2008 20:26
+By , 23 April, 2008 20:26

 Fished East arm of Brighton Marina, bay 12 yesterday from 7pm through til 3am.
 Fantastic night absolutely no wind, warm (double t shirt only – no fleeces or jackets).

-Early part of the evening, after tackling up and sending some lugworm to the seabed, I tried for a few of the Mackerel I’d been reliably informed were there – Nada, nowt, zilch.
+Early part of the evening, after tackling up and sending some lugworm to the seabed, I tried for a few of the mackerel I’d been reliably informed were there – Nada, nowt, zilch.

 As darkness I fell I set up another rod and used peeler crab on a running ledger and lobbed it out a few yards from the base of the wall.

-First fish of the evening was a small ‘schoolie’ Bass which fell to the crab.
+First fish of the evening was a small ‘schoolie’ bass which fell to the crab.
 This was followed by a never ending line of Pout to the worm baits.
 A few were kept as baits.

 As darkness fell I was contemplating what a great evening it was when I saw a large tug on the rod with the Pout bait followed by nothing.
 On retrieving, there was a large chunk out of the baits head/neck area.
-Next bait it happened again leading me to believe that either Squid or Cuttlefish were the likely culprits.
+Next bait it happened again leading me to believe that either squid or Cuttlefish were the likely culprits.

 I would have tried a luminous jig but had left it home along with my float gear.
 I will not forget again!

-I had another small Bass at about midnight.
-More Pouting and then all went quiet for the last couple of hours so jacked it again.
+I had another small bass at about midnight.
+More pouting and then all went quiet for the last couple of hours so jacked it again.

 It was a lovely night, so nice not to be wearing floatation suit or fleeces or ‘owt like that.